-As an early childhood assistant professor in Saudi Arabia, I decided to introduce the new assessment approach of Learning Stories to early childhood teachers in Saudi Arabia.
-The aim was to see how teachers understand and reflect on this new approach.
+As an early childhood aassistant professor in Saudi Arabia, I decided to introduce the new assessment approach of Learning Stories to early childhood university students in Saudi Arabia.
+The focus was on how to teach and educate/train early childhood university students in observation practices and the use of Learning Stories.
+The aim was to see what difference this new approach would make to students' practice.
 There appeared to be no research studies in this area at the time so the research went into uncharted territory.
-A descriptive study was planned to examine the responses of early childhood teachers in Saudi Arabia to this new Learning Stories approach.
-The research strategy was based on interviews with participants.
+A descriptive study was planned to examine the responses of early childhood students in Saudi Arabia to this new Learning Stories approach.
+The research strategy was based on focus groups with participants.